close

 Table of contents

-1. The Allegorical Essence of The Wonderful Wizard of Oz
+1. The Flawed Leadership of Oz

 Though regarded by many as a harmless children's tale, The Wonderful Wizard of Oz was crafted by L. Frank Baum to convey an allegory of the Populist Party during the 1890s and to illustrate his concerns about the American government.
 Baum pinpointed the apparently negative direction of the country through the characterization of Oz and the symbolism of the cyclone, the green spectacles, the Tin Man, the Cowardly Lion, and the Scarecrow.
 The three companions of Dorothy are included in the story not only to provide assistance along the way of her journey, but also to present subtle hints to readers of their resemblance to characters of the Populist Party, further extending the allegory that Baum had devised.

-The Cyclone and Green Spectacles: Symbols of Change and Deception
+Symbolism of Change and Deception

 Moreover, the symbolism of the cyclone as a rebirth of America and the green spectacles as a shield of protection to Americans is related to the ideas of populism and the government during the 1890s.
 The occurrence of the cyclone represents the abundance of change that America (Dorothy) undergoes.
-Kansas is described during the cyclone as “very dark, and the wind howled horribly around her … but Dorothy sat quite still on the floor and waited to see what would happen” (Baum, 2015, p.
-7).
+Kansas is described during the cyclone as “very dark, and the wind howled horribly around her … but Dorothy sat quite still on the floor and waited to see what would happen” (7).
 Because of the cyclone, Dorothy faces a drastic change and anticipates what will occur, similar to what the American people experienced during the 1890s.
 The government fooled people into thinking that the system was working, similar to what Oz does to his people.
-Oz explains what the green spectacles are and says, “But my people have worn green glasses on their eyes so long that most of them think it really is an Emerald City, and it certainly is a beautiful place, abounding in jewels and precious metals, and every good thing that is needed to make one happy” (Baum, 2015, p.
-81).
+Oz explains what the green spectacles are and says, “But my people have worn green glasses on their eyes so long that most of them think it really is an Emerald City, and it certainly is a beautiful place, abounding in jewels and precious metals, and every good thing that is needed to make one happy.”
+(Baum 81).
 Oz admits to brainwashing his people into thinking that their city was the best and efficiently thriving, when really it was not.
 Like Oz, America recognizes the mistakes made with the concept of free silver and how much of a failure the Populist Party was for the country.
 The cyclone and green spectacles further mirror Oz after Populist America during the 1890s.

 Get a custom paper now from our expert writers.